I cook, eat and live the way I do for several reasons:

 2. Ferment food.

 People have fermented food for thousands of years.
 Fermentation preserves food, increases the food’s nutrition, uses little to no energy, saves money and best of all—tastes delicious.
 Our diets are all out of whack today—eating blueberries in winter and winter squash in summer, insisting on having what we want when we want it, when in fact food out of season lacks taste due to it’s far-flung origins half-way around the world, which result in an absence of freshness and nutrition.
 Preserving food through fermentation, on the other hand, puts you in touch with the natural cycles.
 I look forward to the return of tomatoes at the farmer’s market in July, when I plan to make fermented ketchup and fermented salsa.
 The flavor is worth the wait.
-You can read more about fermentation here and you can register for my free fermentation webinars here.
+You can read more about fermentation here.

 3. Eat at home.